March 18, 2026

 Pillar 4: Personal (10 Ideas)

 Personal posts reveal the human being behind the business.
 High-ticket B2B buyers are buying you as much as they are buying your services.
 These posts build the trust and likeability that convert engaged followers into clients.
+Personal posts also tend to generate the highest engagement per impression because people are inherently drawn to human stories, vulnerabilities, and real experiences.

 Idea 31: Why you started an AI agency — the specific moment or experience that pointed you in this direction.